 It Should Have Link to Resources The resources page can be a blog, a video, or a tutorial.
 It does not matter.
 Your customer went to your landing page and this is the best opportunity to redirect them to pages that will help them understand what value you can provide.
 Do not expect visitors to make a purchase right away.
 What you need to do is direct them to pages that will convince them of your claims.

 It Should Have a Footer This is different from the resources page.
 The resources page are focused on the value you provide.
 The footer page is dedicated to legal requirements and your policies.
 This can also contain a link to your “About Us” section and a link to the “Contact Us” area.
 All your terms and conditions must also be placed here so the visitor has visibility about everything.
 Transparency is one thing you should not deny a consumer.

 It Should Have a Menu A menu is a navigation tool that easily allows your customers to explore your website.
 Many landing pages do this by creating a header menu or a sidebar menu.
 This navigation tool must be concise.
 Organize it in such a way that each selection tells the consumer where he will be taken if he clicks on it.
 A link to Shipping Rates tells the consumer that if he clicks this, he will be taken to a page about shipping costs.
 A menu that says Products tells the consumer that he will be able to see what you offer if clicks it.

 Summary There was a time when web pages were designed with too much clutter.
 Today, the global trend is to keep your homepage sweet and simple.
 It has to lean towards minimalism, which is the perfect embodiment of “less is more”.
 BWD Advertising is at the forefront of this.
-We are a marketing agency and we have great ideas to share to you.
+We are a marketing agency and we have great ideas to share with you.
 We can help you make your website deliver more results, increase engagement, and make a lasting impression to your visitors.
 Your homepage is a locked door to get sales and engagement.
 We have the key to open it.